grierson/grierson/learning.md

 "Do users like the feature?"
 It's better to learn user don't like the feature after 1 month rather than 1 year of development

-* Contionus integration
+* Contionus integration - Feedback feature can be integrated into project
-* Test Driven development
+* Test Driven development - Feedback the feature works as expected

 ## Study